Key Difference – Atopic Dermatitis vs Eczema

 Eczema is an inflammatory condition of the skin characterized by groups of vesicular lesions with a variable degree of exudates and scaling.
 Vesicles are formed as a result of the edema in between the epidermal cells.
 There are different types of eczema of which atopic dermatitis is one.
 The other varieties of eczema include,

 Contact dermatitis can be defined as dermatitis precipitated by exogenous agents, often a chemical.
-Nickel sensitivity is the commonest contact allergy, affecting 10% of women and 1% of men.
+Moreover, Nickel sensitivity is the commonest contact allergy, affecting 10% of women and 1% of men.

 Irritants than allergens mostly cause contact dermatitis.
 But the clinical appearances of both seem to be similar.
 Allergic contact dermatitis is caused immunologically by type Ⅳ hypersensitivity reactions.
 The mechanism by which irritants cause dermatitis varies, but the direct noxious effect on the skin’s barrier function is the most frequently observed mechanism.